Graypigeonhgh/test.c2_C/README.md

 # test.c2
-this is my personal idea
+this is my daily practice